KomodoPlatform/developer-docs/docs/005-installations/_019-common-runtime-parameters.md

   sendfreetransactions=0
 ```

-`sendfreetransactions` instructs the daemon to send transactions as zero-fee transactions if possible.
-The default value is 0.

 ## genproclimit

+`genproclimit` sets the number of threads to be used for mining.
+To initiate all cores, use the value `-1`.

 > Using genproclimit as a default value in the coin's .conf file: